import pandas as pd

 The most common variable types are continuous variables, categorical variables, string variables, and identifier variables.
 Categorical variables can be further divided into unordered categorical variables, ordered categorical variables, and indicator variables.
 (There are other variable types, such as date/time variables, but we’ll focus on these for now.)
 Often it’s obvious what type a variable is, but it’s worth taking a moment to consider each variable and make sure you know its type.

 Continuous variables can, in principle, take on an infinite number of values.
-They can also be changed by very small amounts (i.e. they’re differentiable).
+They can also be changed by arbitrary amounts, including very small amounts (i.e. they’re differentiable).
 In practice, all continuous variables must be rounded, as part of the data collection process or just because computers do not have infinite precision.
 As long as the underlying quantity is continuous, it doesn’t matter how granular the available measurements of that quantity are.
 You may have a data set where the income variable is measured in thousands of dollars and all the values are integers, but it’s still a continuous variable.

 Categorical variables, also called factor variables, take on a finite set of values, often called levels.
 The levels are sometimes stored as numbers (1=White, 2=Black, 3=Hispanic, for example), but it’s important to remember that the numbers don’t actually represent quantities.
 Categorical variables can also be stored as strings, but Python has a class specifically designed for storing them that we’ll discuss shortly